Want to experience the very best cenotes near Tulum? Here’s the complete rundown on the best Tulum cenotes within 10 miles (16 km) of town!

 If we had called this article the Best Cenotes IN Tulum, it would have been a pretty short list, as most of the Tulum cenotes are located at least a few miles outside of the city limits.

 Cenote Calavera might be the one big exception.
-At just over a mile from the center of town, Cenote Calavera is perhaps the most accessible Tulum cenotes on our list, making it also one of the busiest!
+At just over a mile from the center of town, Cenote Calavera is perhaps the most accessible cenote to Tulum on our list, making it also one of the busiest!

 You’ll also hear a lot of tour operators in the area refer to Cenote Calavera as the Temple of Doom Cenote.
 We’re not really sure why.
 Our best guess is that it’s due to the mysterious and somewhat creepy subterranean move-set quality to it.